yvonne-nguyen/dh110/README.md

 More information about my ux storytelling can be found [here](https://github.com/yvonne-nguyen/dh110/blob/main/assignments/assignment-4.md).

 ### Wireframe and Graphic Design Variation
-Here are my wireframe and wireflow sketches:
+Here are my wireframe and wireflow sketches.
+These sketches support two features: notice of required materials and a sort and filter option.

 ![wireflow-1](assignments/wireflows-5.jpg)
 ![wireflow-2](assignments/wireflows-6.jpg)